SysKitTeam/docs-point/configuration/microsoft-teams-activity.md

 **SysKit Point** enables you to easily **discover which of your Microsoft Teams are not being actively used**.

 This provides regular insight on when a workspace should be assessed to determine any possible value for the future with options to **keep, archive or delete the workspace**.
-These reviews can be **automated** and will be sent to owners after a selected period of time.
+These reviews can be **automated** and will be sent to owners when SysKit Point detects a workspace is inactive.

  To start collecting all the necessary data, first, the SysKit Point Admin has to **send a request to access Protected APIs in Microsoft Teams**.
 Protected APIs make it possible for SysKit Point to **detect inactive Microsoft Teams based on the date of the last message.**